vyca2017/content/content/blog/2017-06-21-regions-and-performance/2017-06-21-regions-and-performance.md

 If you have previously created your own GraphQL server with a framework like [graphql-js](https://github.com/graphql/graphql-js) or [Sangria](https://github.com/sangria-graphql/sangria), you know that you have to define the capabilities of your API upfront in the form of a *GraphQL schema*.
 In effect, that schema is defined at compile-time and instantiated once when the server boots up.
 With Graphcool, the situation is a bit different since we support schema migrations to *live projects*.
 We thus needed to implement a more sophisticated system.

 API servers in the Project Cluster coordinate with the Schema API to make sure they always expose the most recent version of the GraphQL schema.
 By optimising this coordination process, we were able to reduce the baseline latency to one third of what it was before.
-Read on for the details!
+Read on for details!

 ## Improved API Performance